hlorenalopes/desafio3-vtex/docs/README.md

 # VTEX Challenge

-This is an unfinished challenge from VTEX Hiring Coders Fullstack Bootcamp using VTEX IO.
+This is a challenge from VTEX Hiring Coders Fullstack Bootcamp using VTEX IO.